ubnu/datenknoten.me/user/pages/03.blog/695228163899682816/tweet.md

 ---
-title: 'Pro-rape' groups cancel their meetups because people threatened to attack and shout at them.
-Guys, you wouldn't last five minutes as women.
+title: ‚Pro-rape‘ groups cancel their meetups because people threatened to attack and shout at them.
+Guys, you would not last five minutes as women.
 date: Thu Feb 04 12:51:25 +0000 2016
 taxonomy:
     category: blog